 I’m convinced this might be one of the toughest workouts I’ve ever done.
 For example, it includes four minutes straight of moving push-ups/plank hold and a four minute burn out involving push-ups, bent over rows, and overhead press.

 While there are cardio components, Upper Elite is definitely for strength building.
 While not too difficult, the exercises are killer in terms of muscle fatigue.
-Push-ups anchor every new interval and they are crazy.
+Push-ups and bench press variations anchor every interval.
 The five minute “burn out” at the end will have you on the floor.

-It would helpful to have a weight bench to do some of the chest exercises (but Shaun T does it on the floor).
+I highly advise having a weight bench to do some of the chest exercises for maximum results (but Shaun T does it on the floor).

 This DVD is a twenty minutes of difficult ab exercises.
 Unlike the Cardio Abs from Insanity, this is much more focused on isometric work.
 You can really feel the burn.
 I’m glad to see a true ab workout restored to the post-Insanity workouts.
 Asylum Volume 1 lacked this.
 Ab Shredder fits the bill!